 Volunteers form the backbone of many organizations, particularly nonprofits.
 They perform essential work that frees staff members to concentrate on specialized tasks, and they create invaluable links to the community that generate interest and support.
 Across America, volunteers donate a collective 6.9 billion hours of work annually.

 To help your volunteer cohort function effectively, you’ll need to provide training and resources.
-One of the most valuable of these resources is the volunteer handbook, sometimes known as a volunteer policies and procedures manual.
+One of the most valuable of these resources is the volunteer handbook, sometimes known as a volunteer manual or volunteer policies and procedures manual.
 In this guide, we’ll discuss why engaging, informative volunteer handbooks are so powerful.
 We’ll also provide a sample volunteer handbook outline and give advice about how to create a volunteer handbook for your organization.

-Why Are Volunteer Handbooks Important?
+What Are Volunteer Handbooks And Why Are They Important?

 There are a variety of reasons for the importance of volunteer handbooks.